sasoh/math/README.md

-math
+Matrix
 ====

-Fooling around with some concepts
+Fooling around with some basic linear algebra